Ninja Gaiden: Ninja Gaiden: Dragon Sword

 Ninja Gaiden: Dragon Sword was released in March 2008, for the Nintendo DS.
 The game is played in a diagonal top-down view with 3D graphics, and the player needs to hold the Nintendo DS sideways.
 Ninja Gaiden: Dragon Sword is played using the stylus.
 The story is set six months after the events of 2004's Ninja Gaiden.
 There is a new playable female ninja character, Momiji.

 100 Man'nin no Ninja Gaiden (100万人のNinja Gaiden)

 The game was released in 2012 in Japan for Android and iOS mobile systems.
 A release in North America was announced in 2012 under the title Ninja Gaiden Clans, but was eventually cancelled.
 Gameplay is similar to Ninja Gaiden: Dragon Sword, but the game involves card collection trading.

 Yaiba: Ninja Gaiden Z

 Released in 2014 for PlayStation 3, Xbox 360 and Microsoft Windows, the game follows the exploits of the ninja Yaiba Kamikaze.
 The game received mixed reviews, with many magazines and websites criticizing the repetitive gameplay, difficulty and level design.

+Ninja Gaiden: Ragebound

+Announced during The Game Awards 2024, Ragebound is a 2D side-scrolling game in the vein of the original NES trilogy.
+The game's story runs parallel to the events of the original Ninja Gaiden and stars new protagonists Kenji Mozu, who defends Hayabusa Village while Ryu is in America, and Kumori, a member of the Black Spider Clan.
+Ragebound is developed by the Spanish indie studio The Game Kitchen and will be published by Dotemu, in association with Koei Tecmo, in 2025 for consoles and PC.